Niwo1403/SimpleDnsServerSimulation/overview.md

 ## log folder:
 Here, the logs of the servers are stored.
+The log will be appended to the current log, so the files will contain the logs of all time (but are initially empty).
+So logs couldn't get lost by a server restart or interrupt of any kind (closing window, task manager kill, ...).

 ## rsrc folder:
 In this folder, the .zone files contain the resource records for the server system.
 So every server has a file in which his